lumeland/lume.land/docs/advanced/deployment.md

 ## GitHub Pages

-To deploy a Lume site using [GitHub Pages](https://pages.github.com/), go to Settings > Pages in your repo, configure the source to use GitHub Actions and create the following workflow:
+To deploy a Lume site using [GitHub Pages](https://pages.github.com/), go to Settings > Pages in your repo, configure the source to use GitHub Actions, then create the following workflow:

 ```yml